 - Bearings in the large wheels for smooth movement

 - Includes high-strength, removable steel tow adapter

-- Climate-control in stalls keep horses calm and cool
+- Climate control in stalls keeps horses calm and cool

 - Blow-molded tank reduces leaks

 While RVers like the more affordable pricing of the Camco tanks, the 21-gallon tank in this review is best for smaller recreational vehicles or shorter vacations.
 Using it for longer campground stays or larger RVs will require two or more trips to the dump station to empty the grey and black waste tanks fully.